chocolatey/docs/input/en-us/create/functions/update-sessionenvironment.md

 <!-- This documentation is automatically generated from https://github.com/chocolatey/choco/blob/master/src/chocolatey.resources/helpers/functions/Update-SessionEnvironment.ps1 using https://github.com/chocolatey/choco/blob/master/GenerateDocs.ps1.
 Contributions are welcome at the original location(s). -->

-Updates the environment variables of the current powershell session with any environment variable changes that may have occured during a Chocolatey package install.
+Updates the environment variables of the current powershell session with any environment variable changes that may have occurred during a Chocolatey package install.

 ## Syntax